ligato/docs/docs/user-guide/concepts.md

 ### Keys

-A key is used to index and interact with a CNF-managed object stored in a KV data store.
-Note that this is *not* the key associated with a value structured as key-value pairs (kv pairs) contained in the KV data store.

-A key is formed by prepending a key prefix to a more specific object identifier, such as an index, name or combination of fields.
+A key lets you index and interact with a CNF-managed object stored in a KV data store.
+A key is formed by prepending a key prefix to a more specific object identifier, such as an index, name, or combination of fields.

 There are two types of key formats:

-* short form key
+* Short form key
-* long form key.
+* Long form key.

-A short form key is composed of just a key prefix and object identifier.
-A long form key is prepended with a [microservice-label-prefix](#keys-and-microservice-label).
-This prefix contains a label referred to as a microservice label that identifies a specific instance of a VPP agent.
-Objects sharing the same microservice-label-prefix in their long form keys are managed exclusively by that VPP agent.
-The use of the microservice-label-prefix is required in environments where multiple VPP agents share the same KV data store.
+A short form key consists of a key prefix and object identifier.

+A long form key prepends a [microservice-label-prefix](#keys-and-microservice-label) to the short form key.
+This prefix contains a label referred to as a microservice label.
+The label identifies a specific instance of a VPP agent.

+A VPP agent with a given label will only manage objects that contain the same label in their long form keys.
+You must use the microservice-label-prefix in environments where you have multiple VPP agents sharing the same KV data store.

-short form key:
+Short form key structure:
 ```
 /config/<key prefix>/<identifier>
 ```

-short form key example for a VPP interface called `loop1`:
+Short form key example for a VPP interface called `loop1`:
 ```
 /config/vpp/v2/interfaces/loop1
 ```

-long form key:
+Long form key structure:
 ```
 /vnf-agent/<microservice label>/config/<key prefix>/<identifier>
 ```

-long form key example for the same VPP interface called `loop1`:
+Long form key example for the same VPP interface called `loop1`:
 ```
 /vnf-agent/vpp1/config/vpp/v2/interfaces/loop1
 ```

-If the object is `read only`, then `/config/` is replaced by `/status/` in the key.
+A read-only object uses `/status/`instead of `/config/` in its key.

-An example of a long form key in action is shown in [section 5 of the Quickstart Guide][quickstart-guide-keys].
-A VPP loopback interface is configured and put into an etcd KV data store.
+You can see a long form key in action in [section 5 of the Quickstart Guide][quickstart-guide-keys].
+You put your VPP loopback interface configuration into an etcd KV data store.

 ```
 $ docker exec etcd etcdctl put /vnf-agent/vpp1/config/vpp/v2/interfaces/loop1 \